The Office Fit-Out Checklist

 4. Conduct an Audit

 Conducting an audit means tracking and keeping tabs on the company or organization’s existing assets and processes.
-This process can bring your attention to the things that are working and things that no longer work for your company.
+This process can bring your attention to the things that are working and that no longer work for your company.

 5. Prepare a Budget